chadhietala/hedgehog/README.md

 window.T object in the browser, you can set this to whatever you prefer.

 #### input_path | default: './templates'

+A path relative from where the script is called, that points to your raw .mustache templates.

 #### output_path | default: './templates/compiled'

+A path relative from where the script is called, that specifies where the the vanilla .js files should be compiled into.

 #### extension | default: '.mustache'

+Hogan.js compiles mustache templates, but you can use another file extension if you like.

 In production mode